This post may include affiliate links. Thank you for your support.

 • Sweet Potato Fries: Make sure you season your sweet potato fries generously with Creole seasoning to keep things authentic!

-8 main dishes to serve with dirty rice with sausage
+8 main dishes to go alongside

 Prefer to serve your rice as a side dish?
 Try pairing this recipe for cajun dirty rice and beans with one of these delicious entrees to create an epic, Southern feast!